 If you want to make more of a day out of your visit here is a suggested walking route.
 You can just do the Fort Vancouver Historic site or add in a short tour of Vancouver waterfront and Downtown.
 This will allow you to see more historic sites, the new Vancouver Waterfront development and a number if dinning ideas.

 Walking Route to see Fort Vancouver and downtown Vancouver.
-This is a general guideline but free to get off the route and explore.
+This is a general guideline but feel free to get off the route and explore.
 The green and orange routes cover just the Fort Vancouver Historic Site.
 The Purple route take you into downtown Vancouver.